What Is Life Coaching?

 The “Gift of Coaching”

-This cannot be understated.
-A life coach whose clients achieve a high success rate will have this gift – the ability to put their ego aside, to be a peer to the client, to illuminate and not give orders.
+A life coach whose clients achieve a high success rate will have this “Gift of Coaching” – the ability to put their ego aside, to be a peer to the client, to illuminate and not give orders.
+This Gift cannot be understated.
 This is rare among life coaches, but it is essential to success.
 Most clients can feel when a life coach has the “gift of coaching” during sample sessions.

 Like any profession life coaches provide different levels of excellence.
 The life coaching process is much different than any other human improvement process.
 Excellent life coaches have been found to possess very unique and special life coaching qualifications.